-When Acronis True Image OEM encounters an error while performing a backup, it stops the backup process and displays a message, waiting for a response on how to handle the error.
-You can configure an error handling policy, so Acronis True Image OEM will not stop the backup process, but will handle the error according to the rules that you set, and will continue working.
+When Acronis True Image for Kingston encounters an error while performing a backup, it stops the backup process and displays a message, waiting for a response on how to handle the error.
+You can configure an error handling policy, so Acronis True Image for Kingston will not stop the backup process, but will handle the error according to the rules that you set, and will continue working.